Updated on July 28, 2022 by Sarina

 Fashions of the Thirties by Carol Belanger Grafton.

-Related posts : How to sew fabric cut on the bias.; A short history of fashion; Fashion in the 1920s; Fashion in the 1950s; Fashion in the 1960s; Fashion in the 1970s; Fashion in the 1980s; Fashion in the 1990s; Fashion in the 2000s ; Different types of fashion styles
+Related posts : How to sew fabric cut on the bias.; A short history of clothing and fashion; Fashion and clothing in the 1920s; Fashion styles in the 1950s; Clothing styles in the 1960s; Fashion and styles in the 1970s; Fashion in the 1980s; Fashion in the 1990s; What women wore in the 2000s ; Different names of outfit styles